 Certain citizenships allow you to enter Germany and then find a job.
 In this case, you can apply for your work permit directly in Germany.

-Does sick leave count towards the 2 year period?
+Does sick leave count towards the 1 year period?

 Yes.
-If you fall long-term sick in the first 2 years of employment, this time counts towards the 2 year period.
+If you fall long-term sick in the first year of employment, this time counts towards the year period.
 Your pension contributions will be covered by your employer and / or your health insurance.

 Do I need to inform my health insurance?